June R: Production

 June R is the feature directorial debut of Revathy S. Varmha, previously an advertisement filmmaker.
 She had first published the story as a novelette in the English periodical Woman's Era and wanted to make it into a feature film.
-She approached a Hindi film producer in Mumbai and decided that Jaya Bachchan, Tabu and Kareena Kapoor would play the lead roles in the film.
+Varmha approached a Hindi film producer in Mumbai and decided that Jaya Bachchan, Tabu and Kareena Kapoor would play the lead roles in the film.
 However, after Varmha had a chance meeting with Jyothika and casually narrated the story to her, the actress decided it would be better made in Tamil than Hindi.
 Varmha said Saritha and Khushbu Sundar were the only actress considered for the roles she they were cast in.
 The lead actor of the film was kept a secret from the media until release.
 Cinematography was handled by Madhu Ambat, and editing by Jyothi Jayamaruthi.
-June R is the first feature film produced by Ideawold 1 Celluloid, known mainly for producing advertisement commercials.
+The film was shot at Chennai and Pondicherry.
+It is the first feature film produced by Ideawold 1 Celluloid, known mainly for producing advertisement commercials.